Thursday 6 November

 Please pray this week for:

-Sick: Pam Atkinson, Nancy Newberry, Mike Robinson, Ronnie Woffindin, Graham.
+Sick: Pam Atkinson, Rosemary Hensor, Mike Robinson, Tom Sumner, Ronnie Woffindin, Graham

 Notices